-If the voter has not interacted with the voting system for a long time, that is, between 2-5 minutes, the system must notify the voter and meet the following requirements:
+If the voter has not interacted with the voting system for a long time-{\that is, between 2-5 minutes}, the system must notify the voter and meet the following requirements:

-- 1. The system must document the inactivity time. - 2.
+- Each The system must specify what they mean by document the inactivity time and keep a record of it. - 2.
 When the voter's inactivity time expires, the electronic ballot interface must issue an alert and provide a way for the voter to receive additional time. - 3.
-The alert time must be between 20 and 45 seconds.

-4. If the voter does not respond to the alert within the alert time, the electronic ballot interface must go into an inactive state requiring election worker intervention.
+The alert time must be between 20 and 45 seconds. - 4.
+If the voter does not respond to the alert within the alert time, the electronic ballot interface must go into an inactive state requiring election worker intervention.